sinonjs/sinon/docs/release-source/release/stubs.md

 #### `stub.callsArg(index);`

-Causes the stub to call the argument at the provided index as a callback function. `stub.callsArg(0);` causes the stub to call the first argument as a callback.
+Causes the stub to call the argument at the provided index as a callback function.

+`stub.callsArg(0);` causes the stub to call the first argument as a callback.

+If the argument at the provided index is not available or is not a function, a `TypeError` will be thrown.

 #### `stub.callThrough();`